olastor/age-plugin-controller/README.md

 # age-plugin-controller

-small helper package to use the plugin protocol
+small helper package to use the plugin protocol; originally implemented in age-plugin-sss;